Third Federal Government Action Plan to implement Resolution 1325

-In many crisis regions, women have long been playing a crucial yet often unnoticed role in peace processes: women negotiate with militia groups to free their children.
+In many crisis regions, women have long been performing crucial work in peace processes – yet this work often goes unnoticed.
+Women negotiate with militia groups to free their children.
 They create safe spaces in crisis regions to protect their communities.
-They negotiate humanitarian corridors to ensure access to food supplies, often long before international assistance organisations arrive on the scene.
+They negotiate humanitarian corridors to ensure access to food supplies, often long before aid organisations arrive on the scene.

 This is in stark contrast to formal peace negotiations, in which women still do not generally play any official role.
-Between 1992 and 2019, on average only 13 percent of negotiators were female, although studies show that the involvement of women increases the chances of long-term peace and results in agreements that contain more regulations that equally benefit women and men.
+Between 1992 and 2019, on average only 13 percent of negotiators were female, although studies show that the involvement of women increases the chances of long-term peace and results in agreements that contain more regulations that benefit women and men equally.

 Networks in Africa and Latin America